bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

      rm -f arch/arm/mach-cns3xxx/pm.h

 ### Copy the configuration file to the build directory and customize
-When building linux it is imporant to use a valid configuration file.
-This project includes a kernel configuration file called config-seagate-central-v5.14-all-in-one.txt that will generate a kernel image containing all the base functionality required for normal operation of the Seagate Central without the need for any linux modules.
+When building linux it is important to use a valid configuration file.
+This project includes a kernel configuration file called **config-seagate-central-v5.14-all-in-one.txt** that will generate a kernel image containing all the base functionality required for normal operation of the Seagate Central without the need for any linux modules.